Virgin TV Anywhere

 Having the app also helps.
 You can download it now at the iOS App Store, Google Play Store, or on Windows 10.

 Note: Devices should not be jail broken.
-Jail broken devices are those that have been customised so there is no software download restrictions.
+Jail broken devices are those that have been customised so there are no software download restrictions.
 Read more on how to restore your iOS device.

 *4.03 or higher